Learning Dynamical Systems by Leveraging Data from Similar Systems: Finite Sample Guarantees of the System Identification Error

-In this section, we derive both a data-independent bound (assuming $\lambda=0$) and a data-dependent bound (assuming $\lambda> 0$) on the system identification error in \eqref{error_W}.
-The proof of the data-independent bound follows by upper bounding the error terms $\|WQZ'(ZQZ')^{-\frac{1}{2}}\|$, $\|(ZQZ')^{-\frac{1}{2}}\|$, and $\|\Delta QZ'\|$ separately.
+In this section, we provide data-independent bounds (assuming $\lambda=0$), and a data-dependent bound (assuming $\lambda> 0$) on the system identification error in \eqref{error_W}.
+The proof of the data-independent bounds follow by upper bounding the error terms $\|WQZ'(ZQZ')^{-\frac{1}{2}}\|$, $\|(ZQZ')^{-\frac{1}{2}}\|$, and $\|\Delta QZ'\|$ separately.
 The proof of the data-dependent bound follows by directly evaluating an upper bound of the term \eqref{error_W} from data, but with the replacement of the noise-dependent term $\|WQZ'(ZQZ'+\lambda I_{n+p})^{-\frac{1}{2}}\|$ by a high-probability upper bound.
-We will start with some intermediate results pertaining to these quantities.
+All of the proofs are presented in the appendix.